PDXtoday City Guide Work Banner

 • Food and drink | From Southern comfort food at Screen Door to craft beer at Deschutes Brewery, Portland International Airport is home to a plethora of acclaimed eatery outposts.
 We put together a list of restaurants and where to find them within the airport.

-• Reminder | By May 7, 2025, you will need a REAL ID to board commercial flights in the US.
+• Reminder | As of May 7, 2025, you now need a REAL ID (or another acceptable form of identification, like a valid passport) to board commercial flights in the US.

 • Flight status | While we recommend staying updated via your respective airline, you can also check the airport’s dashboard for your flight status in a pinch.